 - Developmental delay

-- Easily distracted, attention deficit disorder (ADD)
+- Easily distracted, attention deficit hyperactivity disorder (ADHD)

 - Feeding problems including colic, reflux, and vomiting

 - Inward bend of the small finger